rlfbckr/stptb/eagle/README.md

 * **16:00 - 18:00** | *Preparing for Production*

+  8. Testing ERC + DRC
-  8. Exporting Gerber Files
+  9. Exporting Gerber Files
-  9. Uploading files to your chinese manufacturer of choice!
+  10. Uploading files to your chinese manufacturer of choice!

 * **18:00** | *EOW*